AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/video-series/graphql-endpoints.md

 + Learn how to enable GraphQL Endpoints
 + Learn how to execute GraphQL queries against endpoints
-+ Understand how to publish and secure GraphQL endpoints
++ Understand how to publish GraphQL endpoints

 >[!VIDEO](https://video.tv.adobe.com/v/333339?quality=12&learn=on)

-_Download the [Postman Collection](./assets/aem-headless-video-series.postman_collection.json) used throughout the AEM Headless Video Series._